 Equal Access Features (Universal Design) – Multiple family homes regularly require accessibility for older family members with limited mobility.
 Utilizing Universal Design principles such as wider doorways, zero threshold showers, and adequate lighting, design-build remodeling contractors can ensure the comfort and safety of all household members.

-Main Floor Master Suites – First floor master bedrooms – typically with adjoining private bathrooms – are commonplace in multi-generational homes.
+Main Floor Master Suites – First floor primary bedrooms – typically with adjoining private bathrooms – are commonplace in multi-generational homes.
 They allow for easy access while eliminating the need to climb stairs.
 They also offer increased privacy from the common areas and other residents of the house.